An image of bottled waters placed next to an image of a Starbucks coffee cup.

 Dreamer Company/istockphoto

-Plenty of folks that hear “timeshares” get chills that race down their spines.
+Plenty of folks who hear “timeshares” get chills that race down their spines.
 It’s a bizarre and seemingly nonsensical “business landscape.”
-For a timeshare you can implant yourself into a testy contract that will require you to pay exorbitant maintenance fees, in addition to the cost of just trying to keep your timeshare together.
-Really, you’d be better off just crashing in a hotel room for weeks on end.
+For a timeshare, you can implant yourself into a testy contract requiring you to pay exorbitant maintenance fees and the cost of just trying to keep your timeshare together.
+You’d be better off just crashing in a hotel room for weeks on end.
 The cost might work out to be alarmingly similar.

 4. Starbucks